Shiloh National Military Park

 Shiloh National Military Park preserves the American Civil War Shiloh and Corinth battlefields.
 The main section of the park is in the unincorporated community of Shiloh, about 9 mi south of Savannah, Tennessee, with additional areas located in the city of Corinth, Mississippi, 23 mi southwest of Shiloh and the Parker's Crossroads Battlefield in the city of Parkers Crossroads, Tennessee.
 The Battle of Shiloh (April 6–7, 1862) began a six-month struggle for the key railroad junction at Corinth.
-Afterward, Union forces marched from Pittsburg Landing to take Corinth in a May siege, then withstood an October Confederate counter-attack.
+Afterward, Union forces marched from Pittsburg Landing to take Corinth in a siege in May, then withstood a Confederate counter-attack in October.

 The visitor center provides exhibitions, films and a self-guided auto-tour.

 Shiloh battlefield

 The Battle of Shiloh was one of the first major battles in the Western Theater of the American Civil War.
 The two-day battle, April 6–7, 1862, involved about 65,000 Union troops under Ulysses S. Grant and Don Carlos Buell and 44,000 Confederates under Albert Sidney Johnston (killed in the battle) and P.G.T.
 Beauregard.
 The battle resulted in nearly 24,000 killed, wounded, and missing.
 The two days of fighting did not end in a decisive tactical victory for either side—the Union held the battlefield but failed to pursue the withdrawing Confederate forces.
 However, it was a decisive strategic defeat for the Confederate forces that had massed to oppose Grant's and Buell's invasion through Tennessee.
 After the Battle of Shiloh, the Union forces proceeded to capture Corinth and the critical railroad junction there.

 The battlefield is named after Shiloh Methodist Church, a small log church near Pittsburg Landing, Tennessee.
 Pittsburg Landing is the point on the Tennessee River where the Union forces landed for the battle; they referred to the battle as "The Battle of Pittsburg Landing".